EDUCBA Logo

 2. RANGE Partitioning

-RANGE Partitioning allows to the partition of the data based on the RANGE.
+RANGE Partitioning allows the partition of the data based on the RANGE.
 The specified RANGE should be contiguous.

 Syntax: